-Common Course Objectives

-The main objective of this course is to develop competencies that align with the general education goals of critical thinking, interpersonal skills, civic and cultural awareness, personal responsibility, and written, oral and visual communication, in the Spanish language, at an appropriate level.
-The ability to understand and communicate and comprehend Spanish will develop along with the knowledge of the vocabulary, grammatical structures of the language, and exploration of how culture shapes communication.
-Two to three hours a day should be dedicated for the study of Spanish (at least two hours outside of class for each hour in class).
-If you feel you need extra help, you can find a Spanish tutor at the Tutoring Labs on all major campuses.
-This service is free to ACC students.
+Course Objectives: The main objective of this course is to develop competencies that align with the general education goals of critical thinking, interpersonal skills, civic and cultural awareness, personal responsibility, and written, oral and visual communication, in the Arabic language, at an appropriate level.
+The ability to understand and communicate and comprehend Arabic will develop along with the knowledge of the vocabulary, grammatical structures of the language, and exploration of how culture shapes communication.
+Two to three hours a day should be dedicated for the study of Arabic (at least two hours outside of class for each hour in class).

-At the end of Spanish 1411, students should be able to do the following:
+At the end of Arabic 1411, students should be able to do the following: